mcampb07/GFXDocs/docs/chapter08_graphics_with_expressions/tut_dynamic_text_width/202207201215_tut_dynamic_text_width.md

 ## Expression review

+!!! tip
-> Tip - we can see all key frames in a comp by using the `u` key and we and all use a quick double tap of the `e` key to view all expressions in a comp, nice.
+    we can see all key frames in a comp by using the `u` key and we and all use a quick double tap of the `e` key to view all expressions in a comp, nice.

 Null layer